retroj/mowedline-manual/index.md

 Project Status
 --------------

+__June 19, 2016:__ Version 2.0.0 --- mowedline now uses keywords
+instead of symbols to specify properties for widgets.
+See [configuration](/mowedline/configuration) to find out how to update your config.

 __August 3, 2015:__ Version 0.2.8 --- simplified configuration syntax;
 window margins; basic window transparency (non-compositing); mowedline can now be used as a library.